-Step 1.
 It’s best practice to start sending reminders before a payment is due.
 It’s not rude or pushy, it just shows you’re organised and that you expect prompt payment.
-Zervant’s online invoicing software can take care of this part.
+Zervant’s free online invoicing software can take care of this part.

 If the deadline comes and goes, don’t panic.
 Whilst this is annoying, you’ve still got plenty of options.
-If you need a little reassurance check what the law says about late payment here.
+If you need a little reassurance check what the law says about late payment.